 What time is Emma Raducanu’s match at Wimbledon today?

-Raducanu vs Zarazua is the second match of three on Centre Court today.
-As it tradition, play on Centre Court will be opened by the defending men’s champion, with Carlos Alcaraz taking on the qualifier
+Raducanu vs Sakkari is the second match of the day on Centre Court on Friday 5 July.
+Play starts at 1:30pm, with Carlos Alcaraz facing Frances Tiafoe in the first match in the men’s singles.

-Alcaraz’s match will start at around 1:45pm BST and if the Spaniard is on form he could expect to win in a couple of hours.
-Raducanu could expect to be on court at any time between 3:30pm and 4:00pm on Monday afternoon, but it could be slightly later.
+Raducanu could expect to be on court at around 4pm, but it could be slightly earlier or later depending on the previous match.

 Wimbledon will be shown on the BBC in the UK, with full coverage of the tournament available to watch on BBC One, BBC Two and across the BBC iPlayer and BBC Sport website.